S3-working-group/s3-practical-guide/S3-practical-guide.md

 ### Concerns

-A **concern** is an _opinion_ that doing something (even if already considered _good enough for now and safe enough to try_) **might** impede – or miss an opportunity to improve – flow of value to an organizational driver.
+_A **concern** is an opinion that doing something (even in the absence of objections) **might** stand in the way of (more) effective response to an organizational driver._

-In consent decision making, concerns:

--   can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation)
+In consent decision making, concerns can inform ways to further evolve agreements (including evaluation criteria and frequency of evaluation).
--   are heard if there is time or they are considered important
--   are recorded in the logbook

-If people believe a proposal may not be ‘safe enough to try’, they can raise concerns as objections to check with others about likelihood of harm.
+Bring up concerns if you consider them important and at least record them along with evaluation criteria.

+If you are in doubt whether you have an objection or a concern, raise it as a potential objection it it qualifies as an objection.

 ---